MayaPosch/NymphRPC/README.md

 Extensive documentation is provided in this [PDF document](doc/nymphrpc_documentation.pdf).
 There is also Doxygen-generated documentation in the `doc/` folder.

+The protocol and type specification can be found in [this Markdown document](doc/nymphrpc_protocol_specification.md).

 ## Planned ports ##

 In addition to the current C++ implementation, an Ada version of the library is also planned.